radavis/radavis.github.io/_drafts/_dbt-skills-03-basic-mindfullness.md

 - Focus on a single minute.
 How good is your timing? -3 seconds
 - Focus on a single object for five minutes.
 Enumerate the visual qualities of the object.
 Hold the object, enumerate the physical sensations it produces.
+- Band of light
+- Record three minutes of thoughts.
+Multiply by 20 to get number of thoughts per hour.
+- Thought diffusion.
+Imagine symbols of your distressing thoughts float away into the sky, float away down a river, dissolve into nothing while practicing radical acceptance.
+- Describe your emotion.
+Pick an emotion, draw a picture of it.
+What sound, action, indensity level, quality describes it?
+What thoughts arise when feeling this emotion?
+- Focus shifting
+- Mindful breathing